puma13992/harry-potter-quiz/README.md

 - __Start screen__
   - This section shows an introduction to the game, an instruction icon which opens an instruction modal by clicking and an audio icon.
   - The user can toggle the audio on or off.
+  - The audio icon appears on the left side.
-  - The user have to type his/her name into the input field to go further.
+  - The user has to type his/her name into the input field to go further.
   - If the input field is empty or the name has less than 3 characters, an error message is shown.

 ![Start Screen](assets/images/readme/start-screen.JPG)